-THE LANIKAI PILLBOX HIKING TRAIL
+THE LANIKAI PILLBOX HIKE

 The hike itself is quite steep but very short.
 There is no defined trail but because it is so popular, there is an unofficial trail that is very easy to follow.
-To catch the sunrise from start to finish it would be best to begin hiking 30-40 minutes it emerges.
-That gives you enough time to catch your breath, set up a tripod or choose which pillbox is going to be your lookout.
+To catch the sunrise from start to finish it would be best to begin hiking at least 30-40 minutes it emerges.
+That gives you enough time to catch your breath, set up a tripod, or choose which pillbox is going to be your lookout.

 HOW TO FIND THE LANIKAI PILLBOX HIKE TRAIL